 For example, someone who owes $100,000 in just credit cards has a lower credit mix than someone who owes a similar amount split between credit cards, student loans, and auto payments.
-Typically, people with a higher combination are considered to be more skilled at managing multiple types of credit and are usually more trusted than those with just one kind.
+Typically, people with a higher combination are more skilled at managing multiple types of credit and are usually more trusted than those with just one kind.

 How a 650 Credit Score Impacts Your Interest Rates

-A 650 credit score is likely to cause mortgage interest rates that are at least 3-5 percent higher than someone with a 720 credit score.
+A 650 credit score is likely to cause mortgage interest rates at least 3-5 percent higher than someone with a 720 credit score.
 The problems that this can cause are typically pretty easy to predict.
-For example, let’s say that you and someone else want to buy a home worth $100,000 on a 30-year mortgage.
+For example, let's say that you and someone else want to buy a home worth $100,000 on a 30-year mortgage.
 You have a 650 credit score, and they have a 720 score.